RNIB

 Removing barriers for blind people

-Most disabled people will tell you that it is not their ‘impairment’ that stops them from living a full life: public attitudes are the main barrier, but they are notoriously difficult to change.
+Most disabled people will tell you that it is not their ‘impairment’ that stops them from living a full life: it’s public attitudes.
+But these are notoriously difficult to change.

 After qualitative research and implicit association tests with members of the public, we found that people had narrow views of what someone living with sight loss can and can’t do, and that they tended to view blind people in terms of damaging and restrictive archetypes.
 No one was invested in unpleasant prejudices; they simply lacked empathy.